andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ```
 carrental-customer             ← project of customer bounded context
-├── customer/                  → depends on: customer-endpoint, customer-resource, customer-storage, -customer-mailing
+├── customer/                  → depends on: customer-endpoint, *-resource, *-storage, -*-mailing
-│   ├── StoredCustomer.cs      ← Database Decorator (use EF-Core and -Entities from ...-customer-storage project)
+│   ├── StoredCustomer.cs      ← Database Decorator (use EF-Core and -Entities from ...-*-storage project)
-│   ├── StoredCustomers.cs     ← Database Decorator (use EF-Core and -Entities from ...-customer-storage project)
+│   ├── StoredCustomers.cs     ← Database Decorator (use EF-Core and -Entities from ...-*-storage project)
 │   ├── NotifiedCustomer.cs    ← Email Decorator (use SmtpsEmail from ...-customer-mailing project)
 │   └── ...cs
 ├── CarId.cs                   ← Value Object